-Cedar Hills Regional Landfill 2020 site development plan
+Cedar Hills Regional Landfill 2020 site development plan and facilities relocation

 The Cedar Hills Regional Landfill has been in operation since 1965.
 It is the only active landfill remaining in the county and is the disposal site for all garbage generated by King County residents and businesses, excluding the cities of Seattle and Milton.
 The landfill is owned by King County and operated by the Solid Waste Division.